John Burgess (host): Radio and television presenting

-On 25 September 2006 he started as breakfast show announcer for easy listening radio station 3MP in Melbourne.
+On 25 September 2006, he started as breakfast show announcer for the easy listening radio station 3MP in Melbourne.

-On 12 December 2011 he took over from Johnny Young at 6IX Perth, departing the station in December 2015.
-Burgess returned to 6iX in a new timeslot on 22 April 2017.
+On 12 December 2011, he took over from Johnny Young at 6IX in Perth, departing the station in December 2015.
+Burgess returned to 6IX in a new timeslot on 22 April 2017.

-Television hosting

 Burgess moved into television in the 1970s, when hosting the teenage music show "Turning On" on the Seven Network station HSV7.
 The series feature many popular music artists and bands including Zoot and Gilian Fitzgerald, one of the main dancers, and featured Judy Moody and Christine Kelson.

-Burgess also hosted the long-running game show Wheel of Fortune on the Seven Network, taking over from original host Ernie Sigley in 1984 and remaining until 1996.
-He then hosted Catchphrase on Nine Network; it was eventually renamed Burgo's Catchphrase.
+Burgess took over from Ernie Sigley, the original host of Wheel of Fortune on the Seven Network, taking over in 1984 and remaining until 1996.
+He then hosted game show Catch Phrase on the Nine Network; it was eventually renamed Burgo's Catch Phrase.

 He also hosted the game show Pass the Buck in 2002, also on Nine Network.

 John Burgess joined the cast of the reality comedy series Balls of Steel Australia on The Comedy Channel in 2012.

 Health concerns

-It was announced in February 2022, that Burgess that been admitted to the ICU at Royal Perth Hospital, after having acquired a bacteria infection which caused sepsis.
+In February 2022, Burgess was admitted to the ICU at Royal Perth Hospital, having acquired a bacterial infection which caused sepsis.
+Since being treated for sepsis, Burgess has become an advocate for recognizing symptoms early.
+He has spoken about his experience as a survivor and continues to struggle with post-sepsis syndrome, including fatigue and weakness.